This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Serlo, William the Conqueror's chaplain, revived the floundering monastery at Gloucester and started major rebuilding work.
 Serlo died in 1104.

 Old Sarum Cathedral

 The first cathedral at Old Sarum was built between 1075 and 1092.
 Its builder was Bishop Osmund, who was supposed to be William the Conqueror's nephew.
-From 1072 until 1078, Osmund was William's Chancellor.
-In 1078 Osmund was given the title of Bishop of Salisbury.
+From 1072 until 1078, Osmund was William's Chancellor and in 1078 Osmund was given the title of Bishop of Salisbury.

 Treaty of Abernethy

-Treaty between William the Conqueror and Malcolm III of Scotland.
-In this treaty Malcolm paid homage to William.
+At the Treaty of Abernethy between William the Conqueror and Malcolm III of Scotland, Malcolm agreed to pay homage to William.